rbouckaert/speedemon/README.md

 This model describes how to prepare a BEAST 2 XML file specifying the Yule-skyline collapse model.

-SPEEDEMON is only compatible with BEAST 2.6.
-Compatability with the upcoming BEAST 2.7 release will follow shortly.
+The main repository of SPEEDEMON is compatible with BEAST 2.7.
+With compatability with 2.6, please see the v2.6 branch.

 ## Preparing an XML file using BEAUti